bitsdhruba/bitsdhruba/README.md

 - 👋 Hi, I’m Dhrubajyoti Bora
-- 👀 I’m interested in developing web applications as I have experience in HTML, CSS, JavaScript, and React.js
+- 👀 I’m interested in developing web applications as I have experience in ReactJS, Typescript.
 - 🌱 I’m currently learning and improving my MERN-stack skills.
 - 💞️ I’m looking to collaborate on frontend projects.